burtcorp/jmespath-java/README.md

 // …

+// The first thing you need is a runtime.
+These objects can compile expressions
+// and they are specific to the kind of structure you want to search in.
+// For most purposes you want the Jackson runtime, it can search in JsonNode
+// structures created by Jackson.
 JmesPath<JsonNode> jmespath = new JacksonRuntime();
+// Expressions need to be compiled before you can search.
+Compiled expressions
+// are reusable and thread safe.
+Compile your expressions once, just like database
+// prepared statements.
 Expression<JsonNode> expression = jmespath.compile("locations[?state == 'WA'].name | sort(@) | {WashingtonCities: join(', ', @)}");
+// This you have to fill in yourself, you're probably using Jackson's ObjectMapper
+// to load JSON data, and that should fit right in here.
 JsonNode input = …;
+// Finally this is how you search a structure.
+There's really not much more to it.
 JsonNode result = expression.search(input);
 ```

+## Description

+`jmespath-java` comes in two parts: `jmespath-core` and `jmespath-jackson`.
+The former contains the expression parser, core runtime, default functions and a simple runtime adapter that can search structures made up from numbers, strings, booleans, `List` and `Map` available as `io.burt.jmespath.jcf.JcfRuntime` (for "Java Collections Framework").
+The latter contains the Jackson runtime adapter, and is what you should be using most of the time.
+The JCF runtime is just for internal development and testing.
+It primarily exists to test that there's nothing runtime-specific in the implementation.

+## Extensions

+`jmespath-java` is designed to be extensible.
+You can extend it in two ways: by adding new functions, and by creating different runtime adapters.
+These are not mutually exclusive, if you write your custom functions the right way you can use them with any runtime, and vice-versa.

 ### Adding custom functions